rohitkjohnedu/my_yade/doc/sphinx/HighPrecisionReal.rst

 1. ``YADE_IGNORE_IEEE_INFINITY_NAN`` - it can be used to detect all occurrences when ``NaN`` or ``Inf`` are used.
 Also it is recommended to use this define when compiling yade with ``-Ofast`` flag, without  ``-fno-associative-math -fno-finite-math-only -fsigned-zeros``
 2. ``YADE_WRAPPER_THROW_ON_NAN_INF_REAL`` or ``YADE_WRAPPER_THROW_ON_NAN_INF_COMPLEX`` in :ysrc:`lib/high-precision/ThinComplexWrapper.hpp` - can be useful for debugging when calculations go all wrong for unknown reason.

-Also refer to :ref:`address sanitizer section <addressSanitizer>`, as it is most useful for debugging in many cases.
+Also refer to :ref:`address sanitizer section <address-sanitizer>`, as it is most useful for debugging in many cases.